CHAPTER 13

 The following guidelines are given so that you might discover God’s wonderful method for determining your partner for life.
 God makes no mistakes!
 Blessed is the man or woman who entrusts the future into His hands!

-1) REALIZE THE IMPORTANCE OF THE DECISION.
 The choice of a marriage partner is the second most important decision in life.
-What do you suppose is the most important decision in life (John 3:18 and compare Matthew 27:22)? __________________________________________________________ When you were saved you entered into a personal, eternal relationship with the Son of God!
+What is the most important decision in life (John 3:18 and compare Matthew 27:22)? __________________________________________________________ When you were saved you entered into a personal, eternal relationship with the Son of God!
 When you are married you enter into a personal, lifelong relationship with another person.
 This is certainly not something to rush into without much prayer and careful thought.

-2) REALIZE THE PERMANENCE OF THE DECISION.
-When you came to Christ and believed on Him, this was a permanent decision.
-A person does not decide to become a believer one day and then three weeks later changes his mind and decides to become an unbeliever.
+When you came to Christ and believed on Him (assuming you have truly done this), that was a permanent decision.
+A person does not decide to become a believer one day and then three weeks later change his mind and decide to become an unbeliever.
 Though there are some people who only believe for a while ("for a time") and then fall away from the faith (Luke 8:13; Hebrews 3:12), the true believer will continue in the faith.
 As the familiar chorus says, "I have decided to follow Jesus, no turning back, no turning back."
 Likewise, once two people are married, they cannot turn back!
-The husband cannot say, "I’ve made a terrible mistake!
+The husband who desires to honor the Lord cannot say, "I’ve made a terrible mistake!
 I’ve married the wrong person!
-I need to get ‘unmarried’ and find someone else!"
+I need to get a divorce and find someone else!"
 Even if a mistake were made, it’s too late to abort the marriage!
 Thankfully, God’s grace can override man’s mistakes.
 We must never forget that marriage is a permanent, lifelong commitment.
-Though divorce is commonly practiced in our day, divorce is no option for the child of God (1 Corinthians 7:10-11), for God hates it (Malachi 2:16–"putting away" =divorce).
+The Lord Jesus said, "What therefore God hath joined together, let not man put asunder" (Matthew 19:6).
+Though divorce is commonly practiced in our day, divorce is no option for the child of God (1 Corinthians 7:10-11), for God hates it (see Malachi 2:16 where the term "putting away" signifies divorce).
 The choice of a marriage partner is important!
 You may live with your choice for 50 years or more!
 How important that we look to God and ask Him to direct us to the right person in His time.

-3) REJOICE THAT GOD SAVED YOU EARLY IN LIFE.
-Being saved and single, you have every opportunity to have a Christian marriage and a Christian home–if this is what you really want.
+If you are saved and single, you have every opportunity to have a Christian marriage and a Christian home–if this is what you really want and if this is God's will for you.
 Many who are saved later in life must experience the difficulties and trials that come from having an unsaved partner, though God’s grace is certainly sufficient for every situation.
 Those who are saved early in life have the advantage of building a marriage on a solid foundation right from the start.

-4) DON’T EVEN CONSIDER AN UNEQUAL YOKE.
 God’s command is clear: "Be ye not ____________________________________________ together with ___________________" (2 Corinthians 6:14).
 In the examples below, circle the ones which would be an unequal yoke:

 1. an ox and an ox